qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/plugins/snippets.rst

 sometimes to reuse QGIS icons in your plugin instead of drawing and setting a new one.
 Use the :meth:`getThemeIcon() <qgis.core.QgsApplication.getThemeIcon>` method.

-For example, to reuse the |fileOpen| icon available at :source:`images/themes/default/mActionFileOpen.svg`, you can do:
+For example, to reuse the |fileOpen|
+:source:`mActionFileOpen.svg <images/themes/default/mActionFileOpen.svg>` icon available
+in the QGIS code repository:

 .. code:: py